jngdan/JWS/README.md

 V1.0 – October 04, 2024

-Version 1.0 is the first release and release, and will support:
+Version 1.0 is the first release and support:
 -	An OLED screen of type SH1106 or SSD1306 (optional),
 -	A status indicator per RGB LED diode (or 3 separate red, green and blue LEDs),
 -	Wifi and MQTT parameters recorded in EEPROM memory,